ramSeraph/pmtiles_mosaic/README.md

 This script reads all the PMTiles partitions listed in a mosaic JSON file (remote or local) and merges them into a single, local archive file (either `.mbtiles` or `.pmtiles`).
 This is useful for reassembling a partitioned tileset for local use or for creating a single-file distribution.

+> [!NOTE]
+> The download is resumable.
+If it's interrupted, you can simply rerun the same command to continue from where it left off.

+> [!NOTE]
+> When using `download-mosaic` to download remote mosaics as `.pmtiles` files, an interruption might break some of the deduplication functionality in the pmtiles writer, leading to some deduplication not being caught.
+This can be avoided by running the tool with the `PYTHONHASHSEED` environment variable set to `0`.

 ```bash
 download-mosaic \
     --mosaic-url <url_or_path_to_mosaic.json> \